Ask a doctor about a prescription for DESVENLAFAXINE STADA 50 mg PROLONGED-RELEASE TABLETS

 Uncommon: total or partial hair loss.

-Musculoskeletal disorders
+Musculoskeletal Disorders

 Common: muscle stiffness.

-Renal and urinary disorders
+Renal and Urinary Disorders

-Uncommon: urinary retention, difficulty urinating, proteinuria.
+Uncommon: urinary retention, difficulty urinating, protein in the urine.

-Common: erectile dysfunction, delayed ejaculation, ejaculatory insufficiency.
+Common: erectile dysfunction, delayed ejaculation, ejaculatory failure.

 Uncommon: ejaculation disorder, sexual dysfunction.

-General disorders
+General Disorders

 Common: fatigue, weakness, chills, feeling of restlessness.

-Do not use this medication after the expiration date that appears on the box and on the blister pack after CAD.
+Do not use this medicine after the expiration date that appears on the box and on the blister after CAD.
 The expiration date is the last day of the month indicated.

-This medication does not require special storage conditions.
+This medicine does not require special storage conditions.

-Medications should not be disposed of through drains or in the trash.
-Dispose of the packaging and medications you no longer need at the SIGRE collection point at the pharmacy.
-If in doubt, ask your pharmacist how to dispose of the packaging and medications you no longer need.
-By doing so, you will help protect the environment.
+Medicines should not be thrown away through drains or into the trash.
+Deposit the packaging and medicines that you no longer need in the SIGRE Point of the pharmacy.
+In case of doubt, ask your pharmacist how to dispose of the packaging and medicines that you no longer need.
+This way, you will help protect the environment.

 Composition of Desvenlafaxina Stada

-Each Desvenlafaxina Stada 50 mg tablet contains 50 mg of desvenlafaxine (as benzoate).
+Each 50 mg Desvenlafaxina Stada tablet contains 50 mg of desvenlafaxine (as benzoate).

-Each Desvenlafaxina Stada 100 mg tablet contains 100 mg of desvenlafaxine (as benzoate).
+Each 100 mg Desvenlafaxina Stada tablet contains 100 mg of desvenlafaxine (as benzoate).

 The coating of Desvenlafaxina Stada 50 mg contains: poly(vinyl alcohol) (E1203), titanium dioxide (E171), macrogol (E1521), talc (E553b), yellow iron oxide (E172), and red iron oxide (E172).

-The coating of Desvenlafaxina Stada 100 mg contains: poly(vinyl alcohol) (E1203), titanium dioxide (E171), macrogol (E1521), talc (E553b), red iron oxide (E172), and yellow-orange S (E110).
+The coating of Desvenlafaxina Stada 100 mg contains: poly(vinyl alcohol) (E1203), titanium dioxide (E171), macrogol (E1521), talc (E553b), red iron oxide (E172), and orange-yellow S (E110).

-Appearance of the product and content of the packaging
+Appearance of the Product and Package Contents

 Desvenlafaxina Stada 100 mg are orange-red, biconvex, and round tablets, with an approximate diameter of 10.1 mm ± 0.2 mm.

-STADA, S.L.
+Laboratory STADA, S.L.

 Frederic Mompou, 5